stestoltz/DromedaryDrones/README.md

 In order to get the sprint1 version of this repository, navigate to branch "sprint1" and either clone the repository or download it as a ZIP file.

+In order to get the sprint2 version of this repository, navigate to the master branch and either clone the repository or download it as a ZIP file.

 ## Motivation
 This project was created in order to check the legitimacy and possibility of integrating a drone delivery system on college campuses with the option to extend to other locations.
-The initial test is checking Grove City College's ability to run an effective delivery system.
+The initial test is checking Grove City College's ability to run an effective delivery system, but the ability to add additional locations is also available.

 ## Tech/Framework Used
 This project uses standard coding practices.